Common Factors the Affect Weight

 Also, during your period, hormonal changes can increase gas in your gastrointestinal tract and cause bloating.
 Water retention in your abdomen may also lead to bloating.

 In the week before your period, progesterone levels increase.
 Progesterone has been linked to stimulating appetite.
-As progesterone rises, you might eat more than usual, which may slightly impact the weight on the scale, but often is not true weight gain.
+As progesterone rises, you might eat more than usual, which may slightly impact the weight on the scale.
+This often is not true weight gain.

 Estrogen also regulates serotonin, a neurotransmitter that controls mood and reduces appetite.
 When estrogen drops right before your period, so does serotonin.
 The result is a bigger appetite.
 By practicing healthy habits throughout the month, you can prevent weight gain or water retention during your period.